mannodermaus/android-junit5/README.md

 ## Support for @Rules

-Since JUnit 5 has replaced the `@Rule` mechanism with Extensions, the following artifacts help bridge the gap until Android officially transitions to JUnit 5.
+Since the JUnit Framework has replaced the `@Rule` mechanism with the concept of an `Extension`, the following artifacts help bridge the gap until Android officially transitions, if ever.

 ### InstantExecutorExtension